-- Social housing providers: in order to inform investment decisions to retrofit, it is understood that a holistic view of criteria is taken; however better data collection and asset management records might enable the investment case to be made more explicit. - Valuers: the use of DCF models, rather than traditional methods of establishing value, better enable valuers to reflect how matters such as voids, etc can be reflected.
-Whilst DCF is not appropriate within the owner-occupation sector, greater use within the rented sector is to be encouraged; this has a training implication. - Policymakers: there is a need to understand that for many residential stakeholders, especially social landlords and owneroccupiers, the decision to invest in energy retrofitting work lies not only in financial criteria and the availability of money.
+• Social housing providers/clients: in order to inform investment decisions to retrofit, it is understood that a holistic view of criteria is taken; however better data collection and asset management records might enable the case to invest to be made more explicit.

+• The Valuation Profession: the use of DCF models, rather than traditional methods of establishing value, better enable valuers to reflect how matters such as voids, etc can be reflected.
+Whilst DCF is not appropriate within the owner-occupation sector, greater use within the rented sector is to be encouraged; this has a training implication.

+• Policy Makers: there is a need to understand that for many residential stakeholders, especially social landlords and owner-occupiers, the decision to invest in energy retrofitting work lies not only in financial criteria and the availability of money.
 Occupiers' satisfaction and comfort and revenue savings are also important.
 Better understanding the mix of motivations to upgrade, could help influence the design of initiatives aimed at improving rates of retrofit.